 Federal Laws & College Policies Relevant to the Recruitment and Selection Process

 Before initiating a search, everyone involved should be aware of important federal laws and College policies impacting the recruitment and hiring process.
+The laws that impact the hiring process, particularly in the area of discrimination, include Title VII, Title IX, ADEA, ADA and GINA (Genetic Information Non-Discrimination Act), and are encompassed in the Massachusetts State University Equal Opportunity, Diversity and Affirmative Action Plan.
+This plan outlines the State Universities’ commitment to non-discrimination, equal opportunity, diversity and dedication in providing educational, working and living environments that value the diverse backgrounds of all people.

-Affirmative Action Statement
+MCLA Affirmative Action Statement

 Massachusetts College of Liberal Arts is committed to a policy of nondiscrimination and affirmative action in its educational programs, activities and employment practices.
 The College complies with all federal, state, and local laws and regulations advancing equal employment.
 The College is committed to taking a pro-active affirmative action posture with respect to the recruitment and selection of employees.

-The laws that impact the hiring process, particularly in the area of discrimination, include Title VII, Title IX, ADEA, ADA and GINA (Genetic Information Non-Discrimination Act), and are encompassed in the Massachusetts State University Equal Opportunity, Diversity and Affirmative Action Plan.
-This plan outlines the State Universities’ commitment to non-discrimination, equal opportunity, diversity and dedication in providing educational, working and living environments that value the diverse backgrounds of all people.

-The evaluation of applicants should be objective and equitable, based solely on the qualifications in the job description/posting and the quality of the application materials.
-This can be difficult, even when we are committed to promoting diversity in the workplace.
-Research demonstrates we all bring a lifetime of experience and cultural history that shapes our perspectives as related to candidate selection.
-As participants in the search process, it is critical to recognize and understand how our own implicit biases might impact our decisions.
+Laws and policies surrounding the evaluation of applicants require that a search be objective and equitable, and that decisions are based solely on the qualifications in the job description/posting and the quality of the application materials.
+Although our process is intended to adhere to these guidelines, research demonstrates we all bring a lifetime of experience and cultural history that may shape our perspectives as related to candidate selection.
+As participants in the search process, it is critical to recognize and understand how implicit biases might impact decisions.

 Confidentiality

-You must keep information gathered throughout the search process confidential and shared only with individuals involved in the search.
-Use cover letters, resumes, curricula vitae, letters of reference/recommendation, and other submitted information are confidential materials only in determining the qualifications of the candidate for the position.
+Information gathered throughout the search process is confidential and is to be shared only with individuals involved in the search.
+Cover letters, resumes, curricula vitae, letters of reference/recommendation, and other submitted information are confidential materials to be used only in determining the qualifications of the candidate for the position.

 The Recruiting Process at MCLA

 The hiring process at MCLA begins with planning and considering the need this position will fulfill.
-We encourage hiring managers to consult with Human Resources, at any point of this process, for specific guidance as needed.
+We encourage hiring managers to consult with Human Resources throughout the process for specific guidance as needed.
 Please note, temporary, part-time, and summer employment searches are subject to the same laws and general hiring process outlined in this guide.

 Initiating the Search